-- Conveying pallets and containers.

-- An employee,

-A staff in char

-- A staff in charge of manual handling,

-- A Transfer Transporter (TrT).

-- Positioning in contact with the storage racks or with the loader.

-- Unloading pallets and containers.

-- Short-distance transfer.

-Transferring pallets/ containers must be in line with the loading plan of the aircraft.
+FINALITY IN THE JOB SENSE Conveying pallets and containers.
+An employee, A staff in charge manual handling, A Transfer Transf (TrT). of • Positioning in contact with the storage racks or with CONSTRAINTS (in particular time-related constraints) • Transferring pallets/ containers must be in line with the loading plan of the aircraft.